icewindow/cc-tgb/README.md

 # Terminal Glasses Bridge API
 ## About
-This is an API for ComputerCraft and OpenPeripherals which lets you enhance the capabilities of yout Terminal Glasses
+This is an API for ComputerCraft and OpenPeripherals which lets you enhance the capabilities of your Terminal Glasses

 ## Requirements
 This API is written for and tested to work with ComputerCraft 1.73 and OpenPeripherals Addons 0.3.1.
-If you intent to use this API on a server, you should use OPA 0.4, as OPA 0.3.1 is missing some methods (most notably ```.delete()```) when run on a server.
+If you intent to use this API on a server you should use OPA 0.4, as OPA 0.3.1 is missing some methods (most notably ```.delete()```) when run on a server.
 It may work with older versions as well, though I didn't test that.

 Other than that, the only thing you need to use this API is a computer (regular or advanced) connected to a Terminal Glasses Bridge, either directly or using modems and network cables.

 ## Installation
+To install TGB simply run ```pastebin run EuAtNhET```, it'll install or update TGB to the newest version.

-To install TGB, simply run ```openp/github get icewindow cc-tgb master tgb.lua apis/tgb```
+If you want to put TGB somewhere other than the default directory ```apis/``` you may skip using the installer and run ```openp/github get icewindow cc-tgb master tgb.lua path/to/tgb```

-The last part ```apis/tgb``` could be anything, I recommend leaving it like that though.
+Replace ```path/to/tgb``` by the actual path where you want to install TGB to.

 ## Getting started
 This API uses what I call *enhanced surfaces*.